vst93/git-blame-w77/README.md

-# Git Blame W77
+# Git Blame W77 Fork

 ## Description
+forked from https://github.com/wojtek77/git-blame-w77 , adjusted the display style according to my own needs.
-It is an extension for VS code, which can show git blame in editor and can run git gui blame.
+`It is an extension for VS code, which can show git blame in editor and can run git gui blame.`

 ## How to use
 1. Press **Alt + B** on the text editor to show or hide the blame decoration